Nagoya dialect: Sentence final particles

 (1) Used when the speaker is surprised.
 (1a) When surprised about the current situation.
 Ex.
 Yuki ga futtoru gaya.
 (It is snowing!)
-(1b) When an idea flashed through the speaker's mind, or when the speaker reminds something suddenly. ex.
+(1b) When an idea flashed through the speaker's mind, or when the speaker remembers something suddenly. ex.
 Ikan ikan, wasuretotta gaya.
 (Oh no, I forgot it.)

 (2) To let the listener know the speaker is surprised of what the listener did.
 (2a) When surprised for the listener's ability, richness or something good.
 Ex.
 Sugoi gaya.
 (You are great.)
 (2b) When surprised for the listener's incompetence or something not good, ordering the listener to do better.
 Ex.
 Ikan gaya.
 (Literally "It's prohibited".
 The speaker is surprised that the listener does not know it and is ordering them to remember it is prohibited.)

 (3) {misuse} sometimes used to mimic Nagoya-ben.
 Also gyaa.